ACK Device Features

 Frustration-Free Setup (FFS)

-- Zero-Touch Setup (ZTS) – Doesn't require any user interaction.
-FFS automatically sets up and registers the device with Alexa after the user powers the device on for the first time.
+- Zero-touch setup (ZTS) – Requires no user interaction.
+FFS automatically configures and registers the device with Alexa when the user powers on the device for the first time.

 Auto discovery is an FFS feature that automatically detects unregistered ACK-based devices and further simplifies their setup in the Alexa app.